cossatot/puget_sound_paleomagnitude_manuscript/paleomag_paper.md

 typically described in a shallow trench excavated across a fault scarp, where the data constraining the offset and age of any inferred earthquakes are taken.
-The magnitude of each event is then determined by scaling offset measurements from the trench with empirical displacement-magnitude relations.
+The magnitude of each event is then determined by scaling offset measurements from the trench with empirical displacement-magnitude relations, such as those by *Wells and Coppersmith* [*1994*].

 Considerable uncertainty exists in this process: In addition to scatter in the data used to create the displacement-magnitude scaling